pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 - runs user defined tests against the code,
 - builds the code into an image,
 - writes the Kubernetes configuration necessary to deploy the application,
-- and commits that configuration to either a git repository or an image registry.
+- and commits that configuration to either a Git repository or an image registry.

-### Resources (steps)
+### Resources

 #### source-provider

 Refers to [source-template](ootb-template-reference.hbs.md#source-template).

-Params provided:
+Parameters provided:

 - `serviceAccount` from tap-value `service_account`.
 Overridable by workload.
 - `gitImplementation` from tap-value `git_implementation`.
 NOT overridable by workload.

 #### source-tester

 Refers to [testing-pipeline](ootb-template-reference.hbs.md#testing-pipeline).

-No params are provided by the supply-chain.
+No parameters are provided by the supply-chain.

 #### image-provider

 Refers to [kaniko-template](ootb-template-reference.hbs.md#kaniko-template)
-when the workload provides a param `dockerfile`.
+when the workload provides a parameter `dockerfile`.
 Refers to [kpack-template](ootb-template-reference.hbs.md#kpack-template) otherwise.

-Params provided:
+Parameters provided:

 - `serviceAccount` from tap-value `service_account`.
 Overridable by workload.
 - `registry` from tap-value `registry`.
 NOT overridable by workload.
 - `clusterBuilder` from tap-value `cluster_builder`.
 Overridable by workload.